-Winding sectors for continuous Brownian curves as well as for discrete lattice paths have been the subject of studies for a long time.
-In this respect we note in the last few years some advances in \cite{titi} where an explicit formula for the expected area $\langle S_m\rangle$ of the $m$-winding sectors inside square lattice paths is proposed, to the exception of the $0$-winding sector, for the simple reason that the latter is difficult to distinguish from the outside --i.e., $0$-winding again-- sector, which is of infinite size.
-Taking the continuous limit allows to recover the results previously obtained in \cite{nous} for Brownian curves.
-One notes that for Brownian curves the expected area $\langle S_0\rangle$ of the $0$-winding sectors is also known by other means thanks to the SLE machinery \cite{Tru}.
-However it remains an open problem for discrete lattice paths.
+Winding sectors for continuous Brownian curves as well as for discrete lattice walks have been the subject of study for a long time.
+In this respect, we note in the last few years some advances in~\cite{titi} where\footnote{Note that Timothy Budd gave a talk on his article~\cite{titi} at the conference~\href{https://lipn.univ-paris13.fr/~cb/LPC/2021/Photos/}{Lattice Paths, Combinatorics and Interactions}, at CIRM, in 2021.
+A video of his talk is available on the website of this conference.} an explicit formula for the expected area $\langle S_m\rangle$ of the $m$-winding sectors inside square-lattice walks is proposed, to the exception of the $0$-winding sector, for the simple reason that the latter is difficult to distinguish from the outside (i.e.~$0$-winding again) sector, which is of infinite size.
+Taking the continuous limit allows us to recover the results previously obtained in~\cite{nous} for Brownian curves.
+One notes that for Brownian curves the expected area $\langle S_0\rangle$ of the $0$-winding sectors is also known by other means thanks to the SLE machinery~\cite{Tru}.
+However, it remains an open problem for discrete lattice walks.